 Guests with a Companion Card are entitled to 1 free of charge admission for their companion.
 Guests who produce a Carer’s Card (or similar) will be entitled to a discounted admission.
 Guests with any special needs should visit Guest Services on arrival and our friendly Team will provide assistance planning their day.

 Outback Splash has a fully equipped First Aid room onsite located at the Splash Island Amenities Building.
 Each and every one of our Team members including our First Aid Officers and Ride Attendants receives specialised training and hold the relevant formal qualifications as a minimum standard.

-Accessible restrooms, change-rooms and showers are located at the ablutions building adjacent to the Splash Island waterslide playground.
-Additional restrooms are available at the Burger Bar and near the wombat enclosure.
+Accessible restrooms, change-rooms and showers are located at the ablutions building adjacent to the Splash Island waterslide playground and on the East of the park where works are currently underway for a future attraction.
+Additional restrooms are available at the Burger Bar.

 Guide, hearing and assistance animals are welcome in the park.
 However, we cannot permit them on, or in, any of our attractions and they must wear their working vest identifying their role at all times.
 We recommended speaking with Guest Services for clarity prior to purchasing admission.

 As we have a duty of care to our Guests, we do not allow any Guest with a visible injury, such as a hard cast, to ride any of the water slides.
 Guests with such injuries are permitted to utilise the Octopus Bay kids splash zone.
 As situations vary, our Guest Services Team can assist Guests to best plan their day and determine which attractions can be undertaken safely.

 For safety reasons and in line with manufacturer restrictions, Guests with an amputated limb or prosthesis may be unable to use some of our attractions.
 As situations vary, our Guest Services Team are happy to assist Guests plan their day and determine which attractions can be undertaken safely.
 We recommended speaking with our Team prior to purchasing admission.